pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

  - Reusability - Code can be used to make the same change consistently across multiple hosts and can be used again in the future;

- - Scalability - A new instance can be configured exacltly the same way as the existing one in minuter;
+ - Scalability - A new instance can be configured exactly the same way as the existing one in minutes;

  - Self-documenting - Changes to infrastructure document themselves to a degree;